 Protein facilitates many of your dog’s bodily functions and is incredibly important to his overall health and well-being.
 In fact, your pet cannot survive without it.
 The protein found in your dog’s diet contains 10 essential amino acids that he is unable to produce on his own.

 One of the most important functions of protein is in cell production, maintenance, and repair; your dog needs protein in his diet for the most basic of bodily functions.
-Protein breaks down into amino acids that contribute to the production of glucose, which your pet uses for energy.
+Protein breaks down into amino acids, some of which can contribute to the production of glucose, which your pet uses for energy.
+While your dog can be given a very high protein diet, at a certain point, those extra amino acids are just used for fuel.
 Meat also plays a role in your dog’s coat; up to 30% of the protein your dog consumes is used for maintenance of fur.

 Fresh Fruits and Vegetables

-Fruits and vegetables are an important staple in your dog's daily meals, as they are a key source of vitamins and minerals.
+Fruits and vegetables are an important staple in your dog's daily meals, as they are a key source of vitamins, minerals, and nonessential phytonutrients that can confer health benefits.
 Some of the more common, healthy examples include apples, carrots, and spinach.
 Vitamins are organic substances that facilitate growth and maintenance of your pet.

 Vitamin A promotes healthy vision, immune, and cell function.
-Vitamin C works as an antioxidant, keeping your pet healthy and sharp.
+Vitamin C works as an antioxidant, keeping your pet healthy and sharp; it can be both made by your pet and absorbed from the diet.
 Vitamin D is important for bone and muscle health, while Vitamin E protects against oxidative damage.
 The B vitamins serve many critical functions, ranging from nervous system development to energy and metabolism.
 The combination of vitamins in your pet’s food all contribute to his ability to perform at his peak functionality and energy level.